 It’s interesting because those days for me were formative days because the FILM program for Sybase was rooted in Jim Kouzes and Barry Posner’s work, Credibility and The Leadership Challenge.
 Jim was the President of the Tom Peters Company at the time, my most significant mentor.
 His work deeply informs my work.
 That’s where I was learning it was by helping people like your team not just understand these ideas but begin to practice them.
 Those were significant days for me.
 You’re always a natural in front of the room.
 It sounds almost ridiculous to say it but watching you and seeing you light up and the fun that we had around it.
 I remember when that spark lit into a fire for you.
 Let me say it this way, “Now, look at you.”

 When I look back, I never was planning a future.
 I always loved whatever I was doing.
 People often come to us.
 My company, The Table Group, had been around for several years.
 People say, “How can we build a company like yours?”
 We were like, “I don’t know.”
 In our first two years, we were fine doing what we did.
 We’ve always loved wherever we were at and we were never thinking of the next thing.
 When you were doing training for us and I got to train with you, I was like, “This is the best.”
 I never thought about where it would go.
 Thank God it went where it went.
-I’m happy now.Leading For The Right Reasons With Patrick Lencioni Click To Tweet
+I’m happy now.You can replace professionalism with 'personalism.'
+Click To Tweet

 We travel in the same circles.
 I would think it’s safe to say that your circles are quite a bit bigger than mine.
 The thing is that everywhere I go where I hear your name mentioned and people talk about your books, they heard you speak or whatever it might be, it makes me feel great.
 There are lots of different people in this industry as in any industry and there are some people who do well by assuming a persona and by creating something that they think people want to hear versus being authentically who they are.
 That’s who you are.
 You’ve always been such an authentic communicator and authentic believer in people’s capabilities to do great things.
 I’m happy for seeing what you’ve accomplished, not only you but you and your team.
 I knew your whole team, the original team.
 That was the Sybase team.
 You walked down the street and hung out a shingle, same crew and hit the ground running.
 It was fantastic.